The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 Description:

-* The ideal time to enter Enshroud is after a GCD where your Arcane Circle recast is below nine seconds.
+* The ideal time to enter Enshroud is after a GCD when your Arcane Circle recast is below nine seconds.
 The GCD you hit before you enter Enshroud is important because it will impact how the end of this rotation looks.

   * You ideally want Arcane Circle to happen around XX5 on the clock.
 If you opened with a first oGCD Arcane Circle then you will want to push it back during your first two minute window.
 You can do this by simply entering the first Double Enshroud a GCD later.
 * Your first two GCDs in this sequence should be two Reaping abilities and your third should be Shadow of Death followed by a late weave potion.
 This will be key to squeezing out as much potency as you can with a potion.
-* Your fourth GCD will be a reaping ability and this will be where you want to squeeze Arcane Circle into.
+* Your 4th GCD will be a reaping ability and this will be where you want to squeeze Arcane Circle into.
 * After your second Communio, you have a few potential paths based on your current situation:

   * If you are not in a combo, have 50 Soul, and Gluttony is off cooldown, use it after the Communio and follow up with Gibbet/Gallows
-  * If you are not in a combo, don’t have 50 Soul, or Gluttony is on cooldown, then use a Soul Slice as long as it won’t overcap you, and proceed with Gluttony into Gibbet/Gallows
+  * If you are not in a combo, do not have 50 Soul, or Gluttony is on cooldown, then use a Soul Slice, as long as it will not overcap you, and proceed with Gluttony into Gibbet/Gallows
   * If you are in a combo, then you must use a combo ability here in order to maintain it.
-The window is tight, so don’t hesitate.
+The window is tight, so do not hesitate.
 Following that combo, if you have 50 Soul, then execute Gluttony, otherwise you will have to Soul Slice here, followed by Gluttony.

-We won’t always have to use Harvest Moon for movement, as it is likely that there will be a few bosses where we can maintain full uptime on a boss and will want to use Harvest Moon for damage.
+We will not always have to use Harvest Moon for movement, as it is likely that there will be a few bosses where we can maintain full uptime on a boss and will want to use Harvest Moon for damage.
 As of right now, this is the best spot we have found for it.
 Due to how restrictive our burst is and how the trade to fit Harvest Moon in the opener is small, replacing a 300 potency GCD under potion is going to be its best damage gain.

 This optimization requires you to insert a Shadow of Death sometime before you enter your Double Shroud window, and it will create a very tight Arcane Circle weave window.
 If pulled off successfully, you will land a Harvest Moon on the enemy with most raid buffs in play, the exception being Dancer buffs.